Resources & downloads

 Do you have questions?
 Find the answers and helpful tips you need to stay connected.

-• From the end of 2025, New Zealand’s mobile operators (2degrees, One NZ and Spark) will begin to shutdown their 3G networks.
-This will continue into early 2026.
+• New Zealand’s mobile operators (2degrees, One NZ and Spark) have now shutdown their 3G networks.

-Free-text ‘3G’ to 550 to check you can stay connected.
+Free-text ‘3G’ to 550 to check whether your device is 4G compatable.

 • 3G is old technology no longer fit for purpose.
 This is part of a global upgrade to 4G and 5G technology, to deliver a more reliable experience for consumers and future-proof connectivity.